Check out our current course offerings

 This is a partial list of courses.
 For the semester's complete offerings, see the Registrar's website.
 The IUB Course Bulletin also has full list of History Department courses past, present, and future.

-Students with majors in Business, SPEA, Biology, Media Studies, and other cognate areas, might be interested in the following course offerings for Spring 2018.
+Students with majors in Business, SPEA, Biology, Media Studies, and other cognate areas, might be interested in the following course offerings for Fall 2018.

 What Is History? delves into the ideas, practices, and joys of history common to the study of all places, time periods, and themes.
 Emphasis will be on developing the skills historians use in research and writing, including locating and interpreting sources, using scholarly resources, and arguing persuasively.
 We will engage with stories that offer a fascinating way to think about past worlds, as well as our own.
 Along with short written and in-class assignments, students will develop a semester-long research project on a topic of their own choosing.